 If you are having problems getting your child to spend time away from the television of video games, consider going on walks with them.
 You can make the time outside in the sun more interesting by starting a flower or vegetable garden with them.
 Face it, your eyes could probably use a break as well as theirs.
 Along with the benefits of fresh air and sunshine you can also spend some quality time with your children.

-Though heredity seems to play a significant role in the development of myopia in childhood, All About Vision notes that some research suggests eye strain – specifically computer eye strain – may also be involved.
-And as a Rebuild Your Vision subscriber, you know all about near-point stress: to see clearly up close, the eye has to make an effort to focus.
+Though heredity seems to play a significant role in the development of myopia in childhood, All About Vision notes that some research suggests eye strain, specifically computer eye strain, may also be involved.
+Working on a computer for a long period of time leads to near-point stress: to see clearly up close, the eye has to make an effort to focus.

 Some researchers think that fatigue caused by excessive focusing can lead to changes within the eye that cause myopia.
 And experts agree that focusing on images on a computer screen causes greater eye fatigue than reading print in a book or magazine.